-incidents are often characterised by very high traffic applications and network capabilities levels, not only from first responders will improve the usability of video in but also consumers using commercial networks, which if not managed could generate congestion impacting all. that first responders and public from implementing greater video compression prioritisation video streams wherever possible.
 A key outcome from this study was the identification of the principal challenges linked to the massive operational use of video, particularly in each identified scenario, incident phase and locality (urban, suburban and rural).
-All user organisations interviewed had concerns about and therefore considered video flow management - i.e. avoiding and handling congestion situations due to excessive video traffic - as an important aspect of their operations. during operations.
-Interoperability and seamless communications across different systems and agencies must also be ensured
+All user organisations interviewed had concerns about video being very bandwidth-hungry and therefore considered video flow management - i.e. avoiding and handling congestion situations due to excessive video traffic - as an important aspect of their operations.
+The organisations identified the need to set priorities between video streams and maintain control of the priorities during operations.
+Interoperability and seamless communications across different systems and agencies must also be ensured.